vishavdhir/rewards/README.md

 * Repository is using static data embedded as json document.
 * Code is working and tested manually using the static data used for mocking.
 (Only SANITY Test cases executed).
 * Will be adding JUnit Test cases at later stage if time permitted.
+* Suggest to check the git commit history to see the approach used in implementation